desuk/desuk.github.io/content/blue_light/_index.md

 Blue Light is the peer-reviewed quarterly journal of the Duke Ellington Society UK.
 Established in 1994, Blue Light continues to connect, entertain and inform by presenting research, news, reviews and recollections.
-Blue Light is acclaimed for publishing articles by the world’s most knowledgeable Ellington scholars and for giving space for voices with opposing viewpoints and backgrounds.
+Blue Light is acclaimed for publishing articles by the world's most knowledgeable Ellington scholars and for giving space for voices with opposing viewpoints and backgrounds.

+A sample article is available here [here](/Blue Light 27-3 Sample Article.pdf) (PDF, 7.3MB).

 Blue Light is a premier benefit of membership to the Duke Ellington Society UK and members ([join here]({{<relref join>}})) can choose whether to receive